 In order to keep your electrical panel in order, marking the circuits makes shutting off a circuit breaker a snap.
 Located inside the door of the electrical circuit breaker panel is a panel schedule.
 This is a paper that shows individual circuit breaker locations and what is connected to it.

 This may be the most important part of the discussion.
 Always mark the panel schedule with an ink pen or marker.
-A sharpie is my choice and I'll tell you why.
+A sharpie is an ideal choice.
 If you simply write the information down with a pencil, you will find that over time, the writing starts to disappear.
 Finding the circuit then becomes almost impossible.
 Instead, using a marker ensures that the label is clearly visible for almost ever.

-Over the may years I personally have dealt with electrical service panel schedules, writing down the locations of the circuitry is not only a responsible choice but a safety matter as well.
+Over the many years, we personally have dealt with electrical service panel schedules, writing down the locations of the circuitry is not only a responsible choice but a safety matter as well.
 It would be nice to know what circuit controls a part of your home before working on that circuit.
 If you didn't know the breaker, you'd have to either fumble around until you found it, shut off the main breaker, or work on it hot.
-This, of course, is not a choice I endorse.
+This, of course, is not a choice we endorse.
 Instead, take the time to mark the entire electrical panel and check it twice.
-Believe me, you'll thank me later!

 - Safely Remove and Install a Circuit Breaker